Endometrioma: Medication

 Nonsteroidal anti-inflammatory drugs (NSAIDs) are frequently used first in patients with pelvic pain, particularly if the diagnosis of endometriosis has not been definitively (excision and biopsy) established.
 The goal of directed medical treatment is to achieve an anovulatory state.
 Typically, this is achieved initially using hormonal contraception.
-This can also be accomplished with progestational agents (i.e., medroxyprogesterone acetate), danazol, gestrinone, or gonadotropin-releasing hormone agonists (GnRH), as well as other less well-known agents.
+This can also be accomplished with progestational agents (i.e., medroxyprogesterone acetate), danazol, gestrinone, or gonadotropin-releasing hormone(GnRH) agonists, as well as other less well-known agents.
 These agents are generally used if oral contraceptives and NSAIDs are ineffective.
-GnRH can be combined with estrogen and progestogen (add-back therapy) without loss of efficacy but with fewer hypoestrogenic symptoms.
+GnRH agonists can be combined with estrogen and progestogen (add-back therapy) without loss of efficacy but with fewer hypoestrogenic symptoms.
 These medications are often ineffective in treating endometriomas and any relief is short lived while taking the medications.
 Therapy with these agents has a large number of sometimes permanent side effects, such as hot flushes, loss of bone mass, deepening of voice, weight gain, and facial hair growth.